hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 description: Fault tolerance guarantees and options provided by Jet.
 ---

+Hazelcast Jet doesn't delegate its cluster management and fault tolerance concerns to an outside system like ZooKeeper.
+This comes from the fact that it's built on top of Hazelcast IMDG, which has already dealt with these concerns.

-Jet keeps processing data without loss or duplication even if a node fails, so it’s easy to build fault-tolerant data processing pipelines.
+Jet keeps processing data without loss or duplication even if a node fails so it’s easy to build fault-tolerant data processing pipelines.
-It uses a combination of several approaches to increase the resilience.
+It uses a combination of several approaches to improve resilience.

 ## Consistency